 Roger Federer tops Forbes' highest-paid athletes list: Details here

+Swiss tennis ace Roger Federer is the highest-paid athlete in the world, according to Forbes.
 The 38-year-old leading Grand Slam winner earned a total of $106.3 million over the past 12 months, making him the first tennis player to top Forbes' world's 100 highest-paid athletes list.
 Federer overtook football GOAT Lionel Messi.
 Here's more on the same.

 "The coronavirus pandemic triggered salary cuts for soccer stars Messi and Ronaldo, clearing the way for a tennis player to rank as the world's highest-paid athlete for the first time," said Kurt Badenhausen, senior editor at Forbes.
 "Roger Federer is the perfect pitchman for companies, resulting in an unparalleled endorsement portfolio of blue-chip brands worth $100m a year for the tennis great."

 The veteran tennis ace moved up four places after earning £86.2m in the past year - about £81m of it in endorsements.
 Footballers Cristiano Ronaldo (£85m), Messi (£84m) and Neymar (£77.5m) come next.
 Meanwhile, American basketball player LeBron James (£71.5m) completes the top five.

+Forbes' list takes into consideration factors such as prize money, salaries and endorsements from June 1, 2019.
+The top 100 athletes made a combined total of $3.6 billion during the past year, a 9% decline from the previous one.
 It's likely that athletes' lofty earnings will take even more of a hit in the future with the economic situation impacted by the coronavirus pandemic.